KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 Once they have finished running, check the output and error files for each sample and check the output in the `Work` folder to make sure they completed successfully.

 ## Step 9
-### Request an interactive shell
+### Request an Interactive Shell
-[fastp](https://github.com/OpenGene/fastp) generates summary statistics and quality control (QC) plots.
+[fastp](https://github.com/OpenGene/fastp) generates summary statistics and quality control (QC) reports.
 You can review these individually, but this quickly becomes tedious over many samples, and it is difficult to appreciate trends and outliers.

 [MultiQC](https://github.com/MultiQC/MultiQC) is a powerful tool to aggregate results from bioinformatics analyses and generate an interactive and user-friendly .html report.